mike632t/x11-calc/README.md

 - Has  continuous memory (which allows saved programs to be loaded from the command line).

-#### Raspberry Pi Specific Issues
+#### Wayland

-- The code uses a simplified display on Arm based systems (except Apple) to avoid the display refresh issues seen on the Raspberry Pi if either FKMS or KMS overlays are enabled.
-(Note- Do not disable KMS on the latest Raspberry Pi OS release).
+- On some systems the Xwayland display server can consume a lot of the  CPU resources making the whole system unresponsive.

-#### Wayland specific Issues
+- The application window size should be fixed size (the initial size can be modified using '--zoom'), but Xwayland does not handle this correctly.

-- Updating the display under Xwayland is very slow and even though all  the simulators  work well on a Raspberry Pi3 using X11, on a Raspberry Pi4 with Xwayland  it cannot redraw the display quickly enough to allow the  display segments to be drawn with a shaded background.
-As a result the display has been simplified to make it work.
+#### VMS

-- The simulator window is supposed to be a fixed size.
-However when running on Xwayland the window manager does not handle this correctly.
+- Colour palette assumes a black and white display (simh with QVSS).
+If the system's  colour depth is different you must modify COLOUR_DEPTH to  match.

-#### VMS Specific Issues
+Note that the display will still only use two colours!

-- Colour palette assumes a black and white display.
+(You can modify x11-calc-colour.h and x11-calc.h to change `vms` to `oldvms` if you do have a 24-bit colour display).
-- Not all text is visible due to the limited colour palette.
+- Not all text is visible if not using 24-bit colour.
 - Not all key legends are shown as the font is missing some characters.

 <a id="acknowledgements"></a>